CSULA-EE-5450/module-1-summative-AMbleu/README.md

-# EE 5450 Module 1 Summative
+# EE 5450 Summative
-Add your text here.
-If you would like a Markdown cheatsheet: https://www.markdownguide.org/cheat-sheet/
+Creating a Chess Game

+# Introduction
+Chess game coded in Python.
+Data base awas created and a Web API
+Future plans include make a gui using kivy and Request